Supporting and facilitating all financial activities in ADGM

 Memoranda of Understanding

 The FSRA is a signatory to 115 bilateral MoUs with both national and international bodies including International financial centres and regulators.
-FSRA became signatory to the IOSCO MoU in May 2017 and to the IAIS MMoU in December 2018.
-Its funds regime and its confidentiality regime are fully recognised by the European Securities and Markets Authority (ESMA) and the European Banking Authority (EBA) respectively.
+The FSRA became a signatory to the IOSCO MMoU in January 2017, and subsequently to the IOSCO Enhanced MMoU in December 2020, and to the IAIS MMoU in October 2018.

 Memberships and Associations